Manufacturing15 min read

 Cost Breakdown: What Does a Cobot Deployment Actually Cost?

-Key insight: For straightforward applications (pick-and-place, basic palletizing), the total cost is often under $50,000.
-This is within reach for small manufacturers — and many equipment financing options offer $1,200-$1,800/month payments over 36-48 months.
+For straightforward applications (pick-and-place, basic palletizing), the total cost is often under $50,000.
+Many equipment financing options offer $1,200-$1,800/month payments over 36-48 months.

 How to Calculate Cobot ROI